zenstruck/foundry/UPGRADE-2.0.md

 ### Proxy

-Foundry 2.0 will completely change how `Proxy` system works, by leveraging Symfony's lazy proxy mechanism.
+Foundry 2.0 will completely change how the `Proxy` system works, by leveraging Symfony's lazy proxy mechanism.
-`Proxy` won't be anymore a wrapper class, but a "real" proxy, meaning your objects will be of the desired class AND `Proxy` object.
+`Proxy` will no longer be a wrapper class, but a "real" proxy, meaning your objects will be of the desired class AND `Proxy` object.
 This implies that calling `->object()` (or, now, `_real()`) everywhere to satisfy the type system won't be needed anymore!

 `Proxy` class comes with deprecations as well: